stjudecloud/docs/docs/guides/tools/warden.md

 -----------------
 **COMBINED_FLAGSTAT**

-This directory contains the **alignmentStatistics.txt** file which contains the combined alignment statistics from all samples.
+This directory contains the **alignmentStatistics.txt** file, which contains the combined alignment statistics from all samples.
 It is generated from the flagstat files describe in the ALIGN directory.

 -----------------
 **COMBINED_HTSEQ**